stratosphereips/StratosphereLinuxIPS/README.md

 ## Build the docker from the Dockerfile

-To build the docker locally from the Docker file, you can do as folows.
+To build the docker locally from the Docker file, you can do as follows (we use --no-cache so the git clone is done all the time).
 If you cloned StratosphereLinuxIPS in '~/code/StratosphereLinuxIPS', then you can build the Docker image with:

 	cd docker
-	docker build -t slips -f Dockerfile . docker run -it --rm --net=host -v ~/code/StratosphereLinuxIPS/dataset:/StratosphereLinuxIPS/dataset slips ./slips.py -c slips.conf -f test-flows/test3.binetflow
+	docker build --no-cache -t slips -f Dockerfile . docker run -it --rm --net=host -v ~/code/StratosphereLinuxIPS/dataset:/StratosphereLinuxIPS/dataset slips ./slips.py -c slips.conf -f test-flows/test3.binetflow